National Liberation Army (Colombia): Exploratory talks in Cuba

 In December 2005, the ELN and the Colombian government began a new round of exploratory talks in Havana, Cuba, with the presence of the ELN's military commander "Antonio García", as well as "Francisco Galán" and "Ramiro Vargas".
-This was considered the direct result of three months of previous consultations with representatives of different sectors of public society through the figure of a "House of Peace" ("Casa de Paz" in Spanish).
+This was considered the direct result of three months of previous consultations with representatives of different sectors of public society through the figure of a "House of Peace" (Casa de Paz in Spanish).

 Representatives from Norway, Spain and Switzerland joined both parties at the talks as observers.

-The talks ended by December 22 and both parties agreed to meet again in January 2006.
-After a series of preliminary encounters, the next round of talks was later rescheduled for early-mid February.
+The talks ended by 22 December and both parties agreed to meet again in January 2006.
+After a series of preliminary meetings, the next round of talks was later rescheduled for early-mid February.

 During the February talks, which moved at a slow pace, the government decided to formally suspend capture orders for "Antonio García" and "Ramiro Vargas", recognizing them as negotiators and, implicitly, as political actors.
 The move was also joined by the creation of what was termed an alternative and complementary mechanism that could be used to deal with difficult issues and matters that concerned both parties, outside the main negotiating table.
 A formal negotiation process has yet to begin.

-On March 23, the ELN freed a Colombian soldier that it had kidnapped on February 25, delivering him to the International Committee of the Red Cross, saying that it was a unilateral sign of good will.
+On 23 March, the ELN freed a Colombian soldier that it had kidnapped on 25 February, delivering him to the Red Cross, saying that it was a unilateral sign of good will.

-The ELN's "Antonio García" expected to visit Cuba from April 17 to April 28, participating in different meetings with representatives of several political, economic and social sectors.
-The third round of the exploratory talks would have originally taken place in La Habana, Cuba from May 2 to May 12.
+The ELN's "Antonio García" expected to visit Cuba from 17 to 28 April, participating in different meetings with representatives of several political, economic and social sectors.
+The third round of the exploratory talks would have originally taken place in La Habana, Cuba from 2 to 12 May.

-The third round of talks was later moved to take place from April 25 to April 28.
+The third round of talks was later moved to take place from 25 to 28 April.

 Both parties reiterated their respect for the content and spirit of all previous agreements, and that they would continue working towards the design of a future peace process.
 The Colombian government and the ELN intend to study documents previously elaborated during the "House of Peace" stage, as well as documents from other participants and observers.
-Both parties expected to meet again after Colombia's May 28 presidential elections.
+Both parties expected to meet again after Colombia's 28 May presidential elections.

-On August 30, 2007 the ELN said that in the statement the dialogues in Havana ended without agreement because of "two different conceptions of peace and methods to get to it".
+On 30 August 2007 the ELN said that in the statement the dialogues in Havana ended without agreement because of "two different conceptions of peace and methods to get to it".